felipelouza/egsa/README.md

 We have implemented two settings to egsa:

 * Mode 1: indexing a small collection of large strings (DNA sequences);
-* Mode 2: indexing a large collections of small strings:
-  * DNA sequencing reads; or
+* Mode 2: indexing a large collections of small strings (DNA sequencing reads; or protein sequences);
-  * protein sequences;

 --
 **Examples:**